TimCinel/ActionSheetPicker/README.md

-The pod `ActionSheetPicker`, so this pod is completly outdated!
+The pod `ActionSheetPicker` is completly outdated!

 Now you can use up-to-date version of ActionSheetPicker (ActionSheetPicker-3.0)